Information here is more up to date than the flyer, and has more detail regarding individual prizes.

 €10 reduction for Under 18s in the Murray Challengers section only.

 All entries on ICU event page.
 Players will be entered into the section appropriate to their FIDÉ (or ICU) rating, taking their preference into consideration, but rating ranges will be strictly enforced.

-Pairings for round 1 will be published there before 6 pm on Thu 1st June.
+Pairings for round 1 will be published there between 10 am and 6 pm on Thu 1st June.
 Late entries will be paired with each other or with anyone who gets an unrequested bye.

 Rating bands strictly enforced.
 Irish residents must be registered with the ICU.

 Flyer last updated 16/02/2023.
 Any changes since then see event page.